Financial audit: Costs

 Costs of audit services can vary greatly dependent upon the nature of the entity, its transactions, industry, the condition of the financial records and financial statements, and the fee rates of the CPA firm.
 A commercial decision such as the setting of audit fees is handled by companies and their auditors.
 Directors are responsible for setting the overall fee as well as the audit committee.
 The fees are set at a level that could not lead to audit quality being compromised.
-The scarcity of staffs and the lower audit fee lead to very low billing realization rates.
+The scarcity of staff and lower audit fees lead to very low billing realization rates.
 As a result, accounting firms, such as KPMG, PricewaterhouseCoopers and Deloitte who used to have very low technical inefficiency, have started to use AI tools.

 History

 Audit of government expenditure

 The earliest surviving mention of a public official charged with auditing government expenditure is a reference to the Auditor of the Exchequer in England in 1314.
 The Auditors of the Impresa were established under Queen Elizabeth I in 1559 with formal responsibility for auditing Exchequer payments.
 This system gradually lapsed and in 1780, Commissioners for Auditing the Public Accounts were appointed by statute.
 From 1834, the Commissioners worked in tandem with the Comptroller of the Exchequer, who was charged with controlling the issuance of funds to the government.

 As Chancellor of the Exchequer, William Ewart Gladstone initiated major reforms of public finance and Parliamentary accountability.
 His 1866 Exchequer and Audit Departments Act required all departments, for the first time, to produce annual accounts, known as appropriation accounts.
 The Act also established the position of Comptroller and Auditor General (C&AG) and an Exchequer and Audit Department (E&AD) to provide supporting staff from within the civil service.
 The C&AG was given two main functions – to authorize the issue of public money to government from the Bank of England, having satisfied himself that this was within the limits Parliament had voted – and to audit the accounts of all Government departments and report to Parliament accordingly.

 Auditing of UK government expenditure is now carried out by the National Audit Office.
 The Australian National Audit Office conducts all financial statement audits for entities controlled by the Australian Government.